 ABB TotalFlow retrieves information from the field that holds current value process data.
 The commanded data from ACM is an instantaneous value, such as current temperature or pressure, giving companies a look at what is happening in their fields at that exact moment.
 This permits a SCADA environment to keep its operators fully informed of the line’s current state, and ensuring a rapid response time to any alarms or alerts.

 In this chain of communication, ACM serves as the master, demanding a response from the protocol, to deliver field data back through the ACM.
-As a master, ACM will always request communication from ABB TotalFlow, never the other way around.
+As a master, ACM will always request communication from ABB TotalFlow.
 ACM also works with the protocol to retrieve historical record data used by measurement departments in a way that is uniform in OPC and SCADA environments.
 This information is vital to companies’ operations, as it includes hourly records, daily records, alarm records, event records and trend data.

 It is data such as this that ensures operations can run smoothly, accurately and efficiently in the most crucial industrial executions.